-- 2. The Applicant shall study and assess the need and impacts of discharging sewage to the existing/planning sewerage systems in West Kowloon.
-The assessment shall include the following: - (i) review and confirm whether the existing, committed, planned sewerage systems and sewage treatment works in West Kowloon will provide adequate capacity for the Project.
-The Applicant shall quantitatively address the impacts of the Maximum Development Flows on the sewerage system under different development phases; - (ii) the Applicant shall employ the latest version of the computer model "InfoWorks" or equivalent computer models to assess impacts of future development under different phases on the existing and planned sewerage network in West Kowloon Sewershed; - (iii) the Applicant shall propose and undertake all required measures to mitigate any forecast shortfalls in the sewerage system as a result of the proposed project under different development phases and to demonstrate the proposed measures would be adequate for the Maximum Development Flows under different development phases.
-Any proposed sewerage system and/or facilities should be designed to meet the current government standards and requirements; - (iv) identify and quantify the water quality and ecological impacts due to the emergency discharge from pumping stations, if any, and sewer bursting discharge, and to propose measures to mitigate these impacts; - (v) identify the appropriate alignment and layouts of the new sewerage to connect to the existing/planned/future sewerage systems in West Kowloon and investigate and assess the technical feasibility of connection (eg. technical feasibility and details for connection to public sewer and sewage pumping station); and - (vi) set out the design, operation and maintenance requirements and identify the party responsible for the construction and maintenance of any proposed sewerage facilities, such as pumping station(s), including electrical and mechanical components to eliminate the problem of septicity incurred in long rising main(s) during low flows and to facilitate maintenance.
+- 1. The Applicant shall study and assess the need and impacts of discharging sewage to the existing/planning sewerage systems in the area served by Aberdeen Preliminary Treatment Works (APTW).
+The assessment shall include the following: - (i) review and confirm whether the existing, committed and planned sewerage and sewage treatment facilities in the area served by APTW will provide adequate capacity for the Project.; - (ii) take into account any additional sewage flows from other existing/planned developments connected or to be connected to the existing, committed and planned sewerage and sewage treatment facilities in the area served by APTW.; - (iii) propose and undertake all required measures to mitigate any forecast shortfalls in the sewerage system as a result of the Project under different development phases and demonstrate the proposed measures would be adequate for the Maximum Development Flows under different development phases.
+Any proposed sewerage system and/or on-site sewage treatment facility should be designed to meet the current government standards and requirements.
+InfoWorks compatible computerized analysis techniques may be used in the preliminary design if necessary; - (iv) identify and quantify the water quality and ecological impacts due to the emergency discharge from on-site sewage treatment plant/pumping stations, if any, and sewer bursting discharge, and to propose measures to mitigate these impacts; - (v) identify the appropriate alignment and layouts of the new sewerage to connect to the existing/planned/future sewerage systems in the area served by APTW and investigate and assess the technical feasibility of connection (eg. technical feasibility and details for connection to public sewer and sewage pumping station); and - (vi) set out the design, operation and maintenance requirements and identify the party responsible for the construction and maintenance of any proposed sewerage and sewage treatment facilities, such as pumping station(s) and sewage treatment plant, including electrical and mechanical components to eliminate the problem of septicity incurred in long rising main(s) during low flows and to facilitate maintenance.
 The above shall be agreed by DSD and EPD (Twin rising mains for each pumping station should be provided to make sure that the proposed sewage rising mains are maintainable without shutting down and discharging untreated sewage into the natural stream/drainage channel directly).